SamuelSwartzberg/flashcardifying_text_temp/ling/syntax.md

 CP may either be complement or adjunct to verb/VP to test whether a CP is an adjunct or a complement, use a proform test on the Verb/VP without the CP.

+A complement clause is a CP that is a clause.
+(I think this is all CPs, but not sure) A complementizer is the POS that is the head of a CP.
+In english, the complementizer 'that' sometimes is unpronounced Akane thought that Lilly was a いい子. ⇒ Akane thought Lilly was a いい子.

 The object is the thing that is the complement of the VP.

 ###### IPs